IT Asset Life Cycle Management:

 What is IT Asset Life Cycle Management?

-IT Asset Life Cycle Management (ITALM) refers to the strategic process of managing IT assets throughout their entire lifespan.
-It involves tracking, maintaining, and optimizing hardware, software, and other IT resources to maximize value while minimizing risks and costs.
+IT Asset Life Cycle Management (ITALM) refers to the thoughtful approach of managing IT assets throughout their entire journey.
+This means not just tracking and maintaining hardware and software, but also optimizing these resources to ensure you’re getting the best bang for your buck while minimizing any potential risks and costs.

 Managing an asset's life cycle effectively requires understanding its five main stages: